edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

 ### Premier and Advanced Bot Manager {/*bot-manager-advanced*/}

-Premier and Advanced Bot Manager inspects each request to determine whether it is bot traffic.
+Premier and Advanced Bot Manager inspect each request to determine whether it is bot traffic.

 1. Does the request match an exception?
 [Exceptions](#exceptions) identify trafic that should bypass bot detection.
 2. Does the request match a rule?
 A rule defines the criteria that our service will use to identify bot traffic.